 Na wzgórz wysokiej dali…

-Later, “glee and glory”, the song and fame theme of Anglo-Saxon legends, became much less familiar to the average reader.
+Later, “glee and glory”, the song and fame theme of Anglo-Saxon legends, became much less familiar to the reading public.
 Today, it is practically a subject for university study.
 The word joy in the place of glee would lose the potential association, and it might even imply the “loving” person enjoyed the death of the “loved” one (hence the quotation marks).

-If we regard vowel reduction, natural in English, and thus consider vowel lengths in the prosodic pattern, the Bequest will give us two stanzas of 8 and 5 lengths.
+If we regard vowel reduction, natural in English, and thus consider vowel lengths with reference to prosody, the Bequest will give us two stanzas of 8 and 5 lengths.
 Ancient canons allowed to “sum up” vowel length, in the count.
-Boldface is to highlight prosodic stress.
-The asterisk marks vowels that would be the shortest, in proximity with prosodically prominent positions:
+Boldface is to highlight the prosodic stress.
+The superscript letter S marks vowels that would be the shortest, in proximity with prosodically prominent positions:

 8 You left me, sweet, two le_gз_cies, —